InfiniBrains/Awesome-GameDev-Resources/courses/artificialintelligence/assignments/flocking/README.md

 - \( vx \) - X velocity
 - \( vy \) - Y velocity

-After reading the agents data, the program should read the time frame (\( \Delta t \)), simulate the agents and then output the new position of the agents in the same sequence and format it was read.
+After reading the agent's data, the program should read the time frame (\( \Delta t \)), simulate the agents and then output the new position of the agents in the same sequence and format it was read.
 The program should keep reading the time frame and simulating the agents until the end of the input.

+!!! note "Data Types"

+    All values are double precision floating point numbers to improve consistency between different languages.

 ### Input Example